Create a Job from a StyleVision Transformation

 This expression instructs FlowForce Server to do the following:

-1.Call the expression function results to get the array returned by output declared previously.
+1.Call the expression function results to get the list returned by output declared previously.

-2.Pass this array to function nth to get the first item in the array.
-Since the array index is zero-based, we are using 0 as second argument of function nth.
+2.Pass this list to function nth to get the first item in the list.
+Since the list index is zero-based, we are using 0 as second argument of function nth.

 3.Pass the value to the as-file function to declare it as a file.